zademn/EverythingCrypto/README.md

     - RSADSA + vulnerabilities
 - Secret sharing schemes
     - General Idea and SSSS
+- Message Integrity
+    - MACs and hashes theory - pdf
+    - Constructions - Merkle damgard and sponge
+    - Length Extension attack
+    - HMAC

 Each directory will have a README.md that will contain the difficulty MY difficulty ranking of different subjects, attacks etc.

 # How to tackle this repository?
 Whatever fits your needs (Start with the security theory folder though to know what to expect)
-1. Follow along with a book
+1. Follow along with a book (There is a book directory)
 2. Depth-first fashion (for people that have good foundations):
     - Pick a bigger subject
     - Study it thoroughly (from the lowest difficulty to the highest)